rveciana/BasemapTutorial/docs/utilities.rst

 * mappable is the most important argument.
 Is the field on the map to be explained with the colorscale.
 It can be a contourf, a pcolormesh, contour, etc. If the value is None, the last drawn field is represented
 * location sets the border of the map where the color scale is drawn.
 Can be top, right, left or bottom
-* size sets the width of the color bar, in % of the parent axe
+* size sets the width of the color bar, in % of the parent axis
-* pad sets the separation between the axes and the color bar, also in % of the parent axe
+* pad sets the separation between the axes and the color bar, also in % of the parent axis
 * fig is the figure the colorbar is associated with

 Most of the matplotlib.colorbar arguments will work too, such as label